ItemizeNTNU/log4py/README.md

 * Zero dependencies!
 Simply download and execute `python main.py`
 * Built in LDAP, HTTP and ReverseShell listeners
 * Easily custimizable command line arguments
-* Automatic class random class renaming to prevent cases where classes are cached by the java runtime
+* Automatic random class renaming to prevent cases where classes are cached by the java runtime
 * Different built-in attack modules:
 	* Manual - Simply gives you the JNDI payload link for you to manually post to the target [default]
 	* Header Attack - Specify URL, Method and Header to send the JNDI payload in